ChristosGkovaris/OpenGL-Maze-Implementations/README.md

 # OpenGL Maze Implementations
 Welcome to the "OpenGL Maze Implementations" repository, an interactive application designed for learning and exploring fundamental concepts in computer graphics using OpenGL.
 This project was implemented during the seventh semester, in the course MYY702 of the curriculum of the University of Ioannina.
-The final grade of the project 1A is 97 out of 100, of 1B is 100 out of 100 and 1C is 93 (excluding the additional 30 bonus points)out of 100.
+The final grade of the project 1A is 97 out of 100, of the project 1B is 100 out of 100 and of the project 1C is 93 out of 100 (excluding the additional 30 bonus points).

-## Project Overview
+## Overview
 The three projects (1A, 1B and 1C) are a graphical application that simulates a maze environment, including interactive movement of characters, 3D rendering, and dynamic camera perspectives.
 Each stage focuses on building specific functionalities and refining user experience with OpenGL features.

 ## Key Features